EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Changes
 ===========
+### 5.1.2 - December 3rd, 2014
+* Fix: remove type="password" from API key field - causing a lot of issues for users

 ### 5.1.1 - November 5, 2014
 * Fix: repair 'Opt In' default list drop down on options page
 * Fix: repair errors being thrown when a commenter is added to a list